zahra-io/100-days-of-code/log.md

 **Today's Progress:** Spent an hour watching Youtube videos on how to make sprites fall from the sky in Scratch.
 So I completely forgot that this game works on a X and Y axis. lol!!!
 But I figured out how to make the doughnut fall from the sky and disappear when it touches the elephant.

 **Thoughts:** I struggled!
 I have to find a way to make my little doughnut to disappear when it touches the ground and for the elephant to be more interactive.
 It's one thing at a time, thats all that matters.
 I also have to fix the score keeper.

+### Day 20: December 18, 2017

+**Today's Progress:** Made a teeny bit progress in Scratch.
+I wanted to work on making my elephant move left and right and jump up and down.
+I watched some YouTube videos on it and experimented with a few things.

+**Thoughts:** This is hard!
+I made it move left and right but I couldn't get it to jump.

+### Day 21: December 19, 2017

+**Today's Progress:** Worked on making my elephant sprite jump up and down and move left and right at the same time.
+I looked at someone else's game to try out what they did.
+It worked!

+**Thoughts:** Scratch is definitely hard.
+I'm going to watch a video tutorial on how to actually program in Scratch because it's confusing.
+But I made it work!
+I'm going to make my doughnuts bounce instead of falling from the sky so that they are everywhere.